Parrycys/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

   Use case ends.

+* 3a.
+The list contains contacts with same name.

+  * 3a1.
+Listify sorts the contacts by phone number.

+    Use case resumes from step 4.

 ---
-**Use case: Export contacts to csv**
+**Use case: Export contacts to CSV**

 **MSS**

-1. User requests to export contacts to a csv file.
+1. User requests to export contacts to a CSV file.
-2. Listify exports all contacts to a csv file.
+2. Listify exports all contacts to a CSV file.
-3. Listify shows a success message with the saved file location.
+3. Listify shows a success message with the saved file location.<br>
     Use case ends.

 **Extensions**

 * 1a.
 The provided filename is invalid

     * 1a1.
 Listify shows an error message.

       Use case ends.

 * 1b.
 The export file creation failed

     * 1b1.
 Listify shows an error message.

       Use case ends.

 * 1c.
 A file with the given filename given already exists

     * 1c1.
 Listify shows an error message.

-      Use case ends
+      Use case ends.
+---

-Use case: Export contacts to vcf
+**Use case: Export contacts to VCF**<br>
-Similar to Export contacts to csv use case, except for the file type MSS
+Similar to Export contacts to CSV use case, except for the file type.

+**MSS**
-1. User requests to export contacts to a vcf file.
+1. User requests to export contacts to a VCF file.
-2. Listify exports all contacts to a vcf file.
+2. Listify exports all contacts to a VCF file.
-3. Listify shows a success message with the saved file location.
+3. Listify shows a success message with the saved file location.<br>
     Use case ends.

 **Extensions**
 * 1a.
 The provided filename is invalid